imranbinjafar16/TestHaloISTM/readme.txt

-This is a sample file created for Testing integration with HaloITSM
+This is a test file on 20th December, 2024 at 8:05AM at City

-Hello Testing continued

-testing Testing